maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 ---
 layout: post
-title: "Dreame Vaccum FEL Mode"
+title: "Dreame Vacuum FEL Mode"
 date: 2025-06-15
 slug: dreame-fel-mode
 ---

 <!-- Motivation -->

-I got myself a Dreame vaccum robot with the goal of -- cleaning.
+I got myself a Dreame vacuum robot with the goal of -- cleaning.
 Yes, I did not have the goal originally to root my vacuum.
-Howenver, in case I ever want to sideload software onto by vacuum I picked a robot that seemed easily rootable.
+However, in case I ever want to sideload software onto the robot, I picked one that is reliably rootable.
-The Dreame X40 looked decent and Dennis Giese did awesome work on getting root access to it [back in 2021](https://dontvacuum.me/talks/DEFCON29/DEFCON29-vacuum-robots.pdf).
+The Dreame X40 looked decent, and Dennis Giese did awesome work on getting root access to it [back in 2021](https://dontvacuum.me/talks/DEFCON29/DEFCON29-vacuum-robots.pdf).

-Even though the process is [clearly written up in a PDF](https://builder.dontvacuum.me/nextgen/dreame_gen3.pdf) I had some open questions:
+Even though the process is [clearly written up in a PDF](https://builder.dontvacuum.me/nextgen/dreame_gen3.pdf), I had some open questions:

 1. How does the rooting method work?
 Which security measures are circumvented?
-2. The PDF mentioned that calibration data and device ID is lost.
+2. The PDF mentioned that calibration data and device ID are lost.
 Why is that?
 Can I do a backup before rooting?
 3. Can I do a full flash backup so reverting is possible?
 4. What are the `dustx100.bin` files?
 Are those the flash dumps I'm looking for?
 5. The Fastboot mode looks a bit odd.
 How is it related to Fastboot on Android?